giscafer/laoui-bootstrap/src/bootstrap/dropdown/docs/readme.md

 This directive is composed by three parts:

-* `uib-dropdown` which transforms a node into a dropdown.
+* `ui-dropdown` which transforms a node into a dropdown.
-* `uib-dropdown-toggle` which allows the dropdown to be toggled via click.
+* `ui-dropdown-toggle` which allows the dropdown to be toggled via click.
 This directive is optional.
-* `uib-dropdown-menu` which transforms a node into the popup menu.
+* `ui-dropdown-menu` which transforms a node into the popup menu.

 Each of these parts need to be used as attribute directives.

-### uib-dropdown settings
+### ui-dropdown settings

 * `auto-close`
   _(Default: `always`)_ -